-The Journal of the American Medical Association published a study in May 2018 called Effect of Usual Medical Care Plus Chiropractic Care vs Usual Medical Care Alone on Pain and Disability Among US Service Members With Low Back Pain.
-This study looked at 750 service members with back pain, and was designed to see what the addition of chiropractic did to the outcomes of those individuals.
-So, everyone in the study got medications, physical therapy, ice and heat, but the experimental group also was treated with chiropractic.
-The Results?
-There was a significant improvement in pain and disability scores in the chiropractic group, and those patients were more satisfied with their care.
+- Study in the Journal of the American Medical Association (May 2018): This research titled “Effect of Usual Medical Care Plus Chiropractic Care vs Usual Medical Care Alone on Pain and Disability Among US Service Members With Low Back Pain” involved 750 service members with back pain.
+It aimed to assess the impact of adding chiropractic care to standard treatments like medications and physical therapy.
+The results showed a significant improvement in pain and disability scores in the group that received chiropractic care.

-Another study in 2010 in the journal Spine looked at Chiropractic vs massage for headaches that come from the neck.
-The article was titled Dose-Response and Efficacy of Spinal Manipulation for Chronic Cervicogenic Headache, and it showed a reduction in pain and frequency of headaches in people who were treated with chiropractic adjustments over massage or placebo.
+A 2010 study in the journal Spine compared chiropractic adjustments to massage for cervicogenic headaches.
+Titled “Dose-Response and Efficacy of Spinal Manipulation for Chronic Cervicogenic Headache,” it demonstrated a significant reduction in headache pain and frequency for those treated with chiropractic adjustments.

 A comprehensive review in the Journal of Evidence-Based Complementary and Alternative Medicine (2012) analyzed 28 studies on chiropractic treatment for neck pain, back pain, and other conditions.
 The conclusion was clear: the best available evidence supports manipulative therapy as a viable option for these complaints.